Jean de Florette: Plot

-Jean arrives with his wife, Aimée, and young daughter, Manon.
-He makes it clear that he has no intention of selling.
-He intends to make the farm profitable within two years, breeding rabbits and growing their feed himself.
-Jean does not know about the nearby blocked spring, only of one that is more distant, 2 kilometres away, though still on the property.
-He is relying on rainfall to fill a cistern to supply the livestock and irrigate the crops.
+Jean does not know about the nearby blocked spring, only of one that is further, two kilometres away, though still on his land.
+He is reliant on rainfall to fill a cistern to supply the livestock and irrigate the crops.
 Ugolin and Papet keep secret from Jean the fact that the area where Jean's farm lies rarely gets any rain.
-Meanwhile, they work to turn the local community against Jean, because the deceased Pique-Bouffigue has cousins in the village who know about the blocked spring and would tell Jean about it if they became friendly with him.
+Meanwhile, they work to turn the local community against Jean, because the late Pique-Bouffigue has cousins in the village who know about the blocked spring and would tell Jean about it if they became friendly with him.

-Jean initially makes progress and earns a small profit from his rabbit farm.
-In the long run, however, getting water proves a problem.
+Jean initially makes progress and earns a small profit from farming rabbits.
+In the long run, however, getting water proves problematic.
 Dragging it all the way from the distant spring is a backbreaking task.
 Jean asks to borrow Ugolin's mule, but Ugolin gives vague excuses.
+Jean uses a dowsing rod to try and find springs, but it proves ineffective.
 When the rain does come, it falls on the surrounding area but not where it is needed.
 The dusty winds of the sirocco then arrive, bringing the farm near catastrophe.
 Jean decides to dig a well.

 Ugolin tells Jean that his project is hopeless and that he might be better off selling.
 Jean asks how much he could expect to receive for the farm, and Ugolin gives an estimate of around 8,000 francs.
-However, it turns out that Jean has no intention of selling, but wants to use the value of the property to take out a mortgage.
+However, it turns out that Jean still has no intention of selling, but wants to use the value of the property to take out a mortgage.
 Papet decides that he will himself grant the mortgage, because that way he will either earn the interest or drive Jean away for good.

-From the mortgage money Jean buys dynamite to finish the well, but in his first blast is hit by a flying rock, falls into the cavity, and subsequently dies of his injuries.
+From the mortgage money, Jean buys dynamite to finish the well, but in his first blast, he is hit by a flying rock, falls into the cavity, and subsequently dies of his injuries.
 Ugolin returns with the news to Papet, who asks him why he's crying.
 "It is not me who's crying," he responds, "it's my eyes."